kfei/docktorrent/README.md

   - Enable all useful ruTorrent plugins by default.
   - Get a working BitTorrent box in less than 3 minutes, give it a quick try and tune the configs later.
-  - rTorrent will automatically restarts on crash.
+  - rTorrent will automatically restarts on crash or freeze.
   - No more boring installation, also keep your OS in a clean state.

 ## Quick Start